-Ask A Librarian gives library users the ability to ask reference questions via the internet and have them answered by library professionals.
+Ask a Librarian gives library users the ability to ask reference questions via the internet and have them answered by library professionals.
 Chat is available during the library's service hours, and we aim to respond to all emails within two business hours.
-Click on the Ask A Librarian here or on the Ask Us box on the upper right of this page.
+Click on the Ask a Librarian link here or on the Ask Us box on the upper right of this page.

 Each academic department has been assigned a library liaison, who serves as a bridge between the library and the department.
 A liaison will be able to assist their department with the following:

 To find out who your library liaison is, check out our Liaison Services guide here.

 Library classes are designed to help students, faculty and employees navigate the resources and products available at the HSL.
 Librarian-led instruction sessions also boost competency in finding information and evaluating, synthesizing and applying information to produce a quality end product.
 See our HSL Information Management Competencies.
 The library offers instruction on using PubMed, EndNote, PowerPoint, MS Excel, and more.